Justin-Shan12345/Analysis-of-Medicare-Data-for-Vascular-Access-in-Hemodialysis-SQL-Tableau/README.md

 - Overall Hemodialysis Market Analysis: A comprehensive review of hemodialysis claim trends, including total claims, the number of patients served, and market shifts over time, with a focus on key metrics like claim volume and coverage percentage.
 - Regional Claim Comparison: A comparative analysis of hemodialysis claims across regions, highlighting geographic differences in year-over-year (YOY) total claim growth, changes in coverage percentage, and patterns of service usage.
-- Hemodialysis Vascular Access Claims Breakdown: An analysis of claims based on the three primary types of vascular access for hemodialysis currently in practice (Arteriovenous (AV) Fistula, Arteriovenous (AV) Graft, and Central Venous Catheter (CVC)).
+- Service Type Category Breakdown: An analysis of claims based on the three primary types of vascular access for hemodialysis currently in practice (Arteriovenous (AV) Fistula, Arteriovenous (AV) Graft, and Central Venous Catheter (CVC)).
 - Provider Type Analysis: An evaluation of claims by provider types (e.g., nephrologists, nurse practitioners), addressing questions such as which providers are delivering these services, the market size of each specialty, and identifying potential opportunities for commercial initiatives.